ZeroXLR/first-order-logic-gitbook/0/ab.md

 The contents of the second group of symbols depend on the particular "flavor" of first order logic being studied.
 They always appear in at most three forms: **constants**, **function symbols** and **predicate symbols**:

 * **Constants**: Since the particular make-up of this group depends on the particular theory being studied, one cannot obviously list the actual symbols comprising this set.
 Instead, one has to make do with a countable list of stand-in reference symbols &mdash; $$c_0, c_1, c_2, ...$$.
-	* While one cannot demonstrate actual symbols in the general case, one can at least demonstrate actual symbols in particular cases.
-For example, $$0$$ is the zero constant symbol in the first order theory of natural numbers.
+	* While one cannot demonstrate actual symbols in the general case, one can at least demonstrate actual symbols in a particular case.
+Thus, for instance, $$0$$ is a constant symbol in the first order theory of natural numbers.

 * **Function Symbols**: The stand-in symbols, in this case, have the following form: every pair of natural numbers $$n$$ and $$i$$ gives rise to one such symbol &mdash; $$^nf_i$$.
 Here, $$n$$ is a stand-in natural to indicate the number of inputs that this function symbol takes.
 In the metatheory, it is called the **arity** of the function symbol.
-	* As a concrete example, $$S$$ is the successor function in the first order theory of natural numbers.
+	* As a concrete example, $$S$$ is the successor function symbol in the first order theory of natural numbers.
 It has arity $$1$$.
-The notion of arity will become clearer when I define [terms](refined_strings/terms.md).
+The notion of arity will become clearer when I define [terms](refined_strings/terms.md) and [formulas](refined_strings/formulas.md).
 * **Predicate Symbols**: Analogous to the situation above, every pair of natural numbers $$n$$ and $$i$$ gives rise to a (referential) predicate symbol &mdash; $$^nP_i$$.
 	* Technically, the equality predicate, defined as a logical symbol, is a predicate symbol of arity $$2$$.
 Thus, a more accurate title for this section would be "Predicate Symbols without Equality".